Automated Epoxy Dispensing Systems

 Efficiently Applying, Processing and Curing Epoxy Resin

 Epoxy resins are reactive resins with which a stable, chemical-resistant plastic can be produced through the addition of additives.
 Epoxy-based casting resins feature excellent electrical properties and a high hardness level.
-When applying epoxy, however, it is important to watch out for heat generation during curing.
+When applying epoxy with the proper metering equipment from a manufacturer, however, it is important to watch out for heat generation during curing.

 Epoxides (EP) are an important and multipurpose material class.
 The name comes from the reactive group included in the reaction, the so-called epoxide group or oxirane group.
 Adding suitable hardeners to epoxy resins can produce a stable, thermosetting resin with high chemical resistance.
 These widely distributed epoxy-based structural adhesives are also used for corrosion protection or as a PCB material.
 As casting resins, epoxides are frequently used to insulate and protect sensitive electronic or electrical components such as ignition coils, capacitors and commutators.

 In their cured state, epoxy casting resins usually feature a very high level of hardness and mechanical stability, excellent electrical properties and exceptionally good adhesion to almost all substrates.
 Additional advantages include low flammability, high glow heat resistance and excellent temperature stability.
 Epoxy resin properties can be significantly modified using suitable fillers and additives.
 Fillers such as aluminum hydroxide act as flame retardants, hollow glass beads lower the density, and silica sand improves abrasion resistance.
 Even material shrinkage during the curing process can be prevented using the right fillers.